swalihpookkottur/tgbot/README.md

 Join the [channel](https://t.me/apkfilesstore) if you just want to stay in the loop about new features or announcements.

-Marie and I can also be found moderating the [marie support group](https://t.me/MarieSupport) aimed at providing help setting up Marie in your chats (*not* for bot clones).
+Marie and I can also be found moderating the [our support group](https://t.me/apkstorecommentbox) aimed at providing help setting up Marie in your chats (*not* for bot clones).
 Feel free to join to report bugs, and stay in the loop on the status of the bot development.